opencv/opencv/doc/js_tutorials/js_setup/js_nodejs/js_nodejs.markdown

 cv = require('./opencv.js')
 @endcode

-Using OpenCV.js browser utilities in Node.js with [node-canvas](https://www.npmjs.com/package/canvas)
+Using [jsdom](https://www.npmjs.com/package/canvas) and [node-canvas](https://www.npmjs.com/package/canvas) to support OpenCV.js browser utilities in Node.js.
 -----------------------------

-In the rest of the examples, functions like `cv.imread()`, `cv.imshow()` are used to read and write images using the DOM.
-This tutorial shows how to support them in Node.js by using [node-canvas](https://www.npmjs.com/package/canvas).
+As you might already seen, the rest of the examples use functions like `cv.imread()`, `cv.imshow()` to load and save images.
+Unfortunately as mentioned they won't work on Node.js since there is no HTML DOM.

+In this section, you will learn how to use [jsdom](https://www.npmjs.com/package/canvas) and [node-canvas](https://www.npmjs.com/package/canvas)  to emulate the HTML DOM on Node.js so those functions work.

+This could be particularly useful for writing tests, since the same code that runs in the browser also runs in Node.js.
+Since these technologies doesn't require a browser or any particular visual environment, are perfectly suitable to support common Continuos Integration Environments like [travis-ci](https://travis-ci.org) or [azure](https://dev.azure.com).

 @code{.js}
 const { Canvas, createCanvas, Image, ImageData, loadImage } = require('canvas');
-const { JSDOM } = require("jsdom");
+const { JSDOM } = require('jsdom');
 const { writeFileSync } = require('fs');

 // This is our program.
 This time we use JavaScript async / await and promises to handle asynchronicity.
 (async () => {
-  // before loading opencv.js we emulate HTML DOM by defining some global variables.
-See below. installDOM();
+  // before loading opencv.js we define global variables to emulate the DOM see the function declaration below. installDOM();
   await loadOpenCV();
   const image = await loadImage('../../assets/lenna.jpg');